 Upskilling and training project professionals in Engineering Construction industry is key to meeting demand increase

 The ECITB’s Labour Forecasting Tool (LFT) is a resource which provides insights into workforce numbers across regions and sectors, predicting trends and potential future demand for workers in the industry up to 2035.
-The LFT forecast has been updated, and it now indicates that peak demand for extra workers will be in 2030.
+The LFT forecast has been updated and now indicates that peak demand for extra workers will be in 2030.

-ECITB Chief Executive Andrew Hockey said: “These updates to the LFT give us the latest picture of future labour needs.
+ECITB Chief Executive, Andrew Hockey, said: “These updates to the LFT give us the latest picture of future labour needs.
 It provides a strong evidence base to inform decision-making in helping address ECI skills shortages.
 The data from this tool shows how vital it is for the project profession to increase recruitment, whilst also continuing to train and upskill existing workers.
 By doing this, the profession has a fighting chance of closing the skills gap and of ensuring that the ECI has the skilled project managers it needs for the future.”

 State of the project profession